 Limit online food orders.

-These are stressful times and one way to cope is to indulge in fastfood and other sugary and processed meals.
+Thse are stressful times and one way to cope is to indulge in fast food and other sugary and processed meals.
 Even if these businesses implement strict hygiene requirements and offer “contact-less” options, you’ll be more at ease if you know what exactly goes into your food and how it was prepared.
 In addition, preparing your own food helps you to save a few more critical bucks.

 Practice safe food handling.